lunatic-cat/xxhashdir/README.md

 ## Speed

-Blazingly fast, order of magnitude faster than find + exec :) Digesting xcode-10.2 with >250K files:
+An order of magnitude faster than find + exec.
+Digesting xcode-10.2 with >250K files:

 | Time | Cmd |
 | --- | --- |